azmiradi/TestApp/README.md

 *   greet the user based on the time of the day.
 *   Show data in recyclerView in Item card.
 *   Save the data for offline usage.
+*   Save the data for offline usage.
+*   unit test
  ###### **Tecgnologes uses in it.**
  * Kotlin.
  * xml